-UNC Student Health Services would like to make you aware of a vaccine available in the Student Health Center that can potentially prevent Meningococcal Meningitis.
+UNC Student Health Services would like to make you aware of a FREE vaccine available in the Student Health Center that can potentially prevent Meningococcal Meningitis.

 The number of cases of Meningitis has risen on college campuses in recent years.
 Studies from outbreaks suggest that college students are more susceptible because they live and work in close proximity to each other in residence halls and classrooms.
 Meningococcal bacteria are transmitted through direct contact with a person already infected with the disease.
 Direct contact often occurs by exposure to air droplets from the nose and throat of an infected person and occurs with shared items, such as cigarettes or drinking glasses, or through intimate contact such as kissing.